Watch the Video Below

 Is ‘Hallelujah’ a Christian Song?

-First, it’s unlikely Cohen would have written anything that would be “Christian.”
-He apparently had an interest in Jesus, but simply considered him a universal figure, as indicated by his words:
+It’s unlikely Cohen would have written something “Christian.”
+He had an interest in Jesus, but simply considered him a universal figure, as indicated by his words:

 Unpacking Cohen’s Words